oauthul/getools/README.md

 - Checks for any validation issues before generation
 - Outputs any valid codes into "success.txt"
 - Fast and no found rate-limiting
+## Issues
+- Requires you to keep your browser closed